Polynomially knotted 2-spheres: Prerequisites

-E.C.
-Zeeman in 1965 \cite{Zeeman} generalized Artin's spinning construction to {\it twist spinning} .
-In this case we imagine the knotted part of $K$ inside a 3-ball and rotate it on its axis while spinning the knot $K$ about the $xy$ plane.
-We can rotate the $3$-ball as many times as we want on its axis in $\mathbb{R}^{3}$.
-If we rotate it $k$ times then we will get a $k$-twist spun knot. \\
+E. C. Zeeman generalized Artin's spinning construction to {\it twist spinning} in 1965 \cite{Zee65}.
+In this case, we imagine the knotted part of $k$ inside a 3-ball as in Figure \ref{fig:twistspinning}.
+Now, to include twisting in the spinning construction we rotate the ball $d$ times around its own axis while rotating $\R^{3}_{+}$ around $\R^{2}$ once.
+Position of the knotted arc after $d$ twists should match its initial position after completing the rotation around $\R^{2}$.
+This way we get a 2-sphere in $\R^{4}$, called {\it d-twist spun 2-knot}.
+By definition, for $d=0$ we get a spun knot.

-It is hard to visualize a two dimensional knot in four dimensional space.
-So, we see its projection on some $\mathbb{R}^3$.
-A projection of spun trefoil knot in $xzw$-upper half space is shown in Figure \ref{fig:Spun trefoil projection}.

-Another way to visualize $2$-knots in $4$-space is to consider its intersection by hyper planes.
-Then each cross section will be a $1$-dimensional manifold which will be a knotted or unknotted $S^{1}$ at each cross section.
-A collection of such intersections is referred as a {\it motion picture} for the given $2$-knot.
-A motion picture of the spun trefoil is shown in Figure 4.